E4S-Project/governance/GOVERNANCE.md

 ### Role

-- Lead subprojects in E4S
+- Maintain 1 or more E4S repositories
-- Control who has merge rights for their respective repository
+- Control who has merge rights for their respective repository/repositories
-- Determine *Team Members* of their respecitve repository
+- Determine *Team Members* of their respecitve repository/repositories
 - Organize release process for their subproject

 # Team Members